 • Private encryption costs extra

 pCloud does a great job of making its iOS app feel like Apple designed it.
-It does more than just function as a cloud storage service.
+It functions as more than just a cloud storage service.
 If the option is enabled, you can airdrop files to other Apple devices and print using WiFi.
-The sharing and export tools mirror what you see when performing the same functions using iOS apps.
+The sharing and export tools mirror what you see when performing the same tasks using iOS apps.

 pCloud Hands-On Testing